xxdydx/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
-3. **Phone numbers** must be between 3-15 digits.
+3. **Phone numbers** must be 8 digits.
 If you need to store international numbers with special characters, you may need to remove the formatting (e.g., use `6591234567` instead of `+65 9123 4567`).

 --------------------------------------------------------------------------------------------------------------------